 Country specific rules and regulations

 SMS is an easy and effective way to instantly reach people all over the world.
 But with this wide range of countries you can reach, comes a wide range of differences in national habits, restrictions and options.
-For further tips and guidelines, please read our article on courntry-specific rules, regulations and habits for sending international SMS.
-Read the article or consult our Help Centre pages for more detailed country information.
+For further tips and guidelines, please read our article on country-specific rules, regulations and habits for sending international SMS.